Diversity, Equity, and Inclusion

 Diversity and inclusion is integrated into all our services at CPS, including counseling.
 We recognize people as cultural beings with unique backgrounds, experiences, relationships, and intersecting social identities.
 When providing clinical services, we consider the whole person including the cultural dimensions of one’s identity and related values, beliefs, and attitudes to support culturally attuned treatment.
 We also consider the socio-cultural context that may be impacting or contributing to the concerns, goals, or challenges clients want to address.

 In addition to general cultural considerations as part of our clinical practice, clients may seek services at CPS to specifically address cultural concerns and we provide therapy on a wide range of topics that includes, but is not limited to: religion and spirituality, ability, gender identity, sexual orientation, racial identity, socioeconomic status, discrimination, and cultural adjustment.

-Additionally, CPS hosts Connection Spaces for Racial Healing and Connection and for International Students (times, days, and venues vary by semester; call or check our schedule for information).
+Additionally, CPS hosts Connection Spaces for Racial Healing and Connection (times, days, and venues vary by semester; call or check our schedule for information).

 Diversity & Inclusion initiatives

 - Safe Zone— The Safe Zone program was launched at MSU through a joint effort between CPS and Diversity and Inclusion Student Commons (DISC) in 2008.
 The program provides educational trainings to increase awareness of LGBTQ+ identity, aid LGBTQ+ ally development, and sharpen skills to eradicate heterosexism and transnegativity.
 The DISC and CPS co-coordinate the Safe Zone program and offer trainings throughout the year.
 Visit the Safe Zone page for program information, how to attend a training, or become a facilitator.